wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 MSHR entry, and they can be considered as logically ordered before those that are currently in the MSHR, if they perform operations that can be completed immediately, most likely being cache hits.
 These race conditions are harmless, though, since cache hits do not change the tag array regarding addresses.

-Method argument `inMSHR`, which is common to most of the coherence handling methods, indicates whether the request is served from MSHR, or from the receiving buffer.
+2. Method argument `inMSHR`, which is common to most of the coherence handling methods, indicates whether the request is served from MSHR, or from the receiving buffer.
+Many handlers or branches, especially those that implement operations that cannot be completed immediately, assume an invariant that the `inMSHR` flag is `true` and that the event to be handled is at the front of the MSHR register, before any real coherence action is taken.
+The invariant is most likely enforced by checking whether `inMSHR` is already `true`.
+If not, then an MSHR entry will be allocated by calling `allocateMSHR()`.
+The processing will only continue, if the return value of `allocateMSHR()` indicates that the allocation is successful, and that the entry is at the front.
+Otherwise, the handler will just return `true`, such that it will be removed from the memory controller's buffer, and only be retried when it reaches the front entry of the MSHR register.

-2. A data request can be completed in one of the three manners:
+3. A data request can be completed in one of the three manners:
 (1) The data request can be immediately completed in the current cycle.
 The request may or may not have been waiting in the MSHR in this case.
 The request will call `cleanUpAfterRequest()` to attempt to schedule the next request in the MSHR for retry.
 This case usually happens if there is a cache hit.